Battle of Dharmat: Aftermath

-The soldiers had been under arms for more than eight hours of a hot April day.
-Victor and vanquished alike were worn out by the strife.
-So, Aurangzeb mercifully forbid pursuit, saying that this sparing of human life was his offering (zakat) to Allah.
+The soldiers of both sides were exhausted by more than eight hours of combat on a hot day in April.
+Because of this, Aurangzeb forbade pursuit of the retreating imperialists, saying that "this sparing of human life was his offering (zakat) to Allah."
 The Muslim prisoners of Jaswant Singhs army were treated with respect, however the Hindus were all slaughtered, even though Aurangzeb himself had several thousand Hindus fighting for him.

-The deserted camp of the imperialists close to the field, contained booty beyond imagination.
-Hither the victors flocked.
-The entire camp of Jaswant and Qasim Khan with all their artillery, tents, and elephants, as well as a vast amount of treasure, became the victorious princes' spoil, while their soldiers looted the property equipment and baggage of the vanquished array.
-Long strings of camels and mules, laden with various articles, were seized as prize or pillaged by the common soldiers and camp followers.
+The abandoned camp of Jaswant and Qasim Khan with all their artillery, tents, and elephants, as well as a vast amount of treasure, were taken by the victorious princes, while their soldiers looted the property, equipment, and baggage of the vanquished army.
+Lines of camels and mules, laden with various articles, were pillaged by the common soldiers and camp followers.

-At least as significant as these material spoils, however, was the effect the battle had on Aurangzeb's reputation.
+In addition to the material spoils was the effect of the battle on Aurangzeb's reputation.
 As Historian Jadunath Sarkar comments:

 But far greater than all these material gains was the moral prestige secured by Aurangzeb.
 Dharmat became the omen of his future success in the opinion of his followers and of the people at large throughout the empire.
 At one blow he had brought Dara down from a position of immense superiority to one of equality with his own, or even lower.
 The hero of the Deccan wars and the victor of Dharmat faced the world not only without loss but with his military reputation rendered absolutely unrivalled in India.

 Followed by the victory at Dharmat, Aurangzeb marched towards Agra, culminating in the Battle of Samugarh against Dara.